-RFID is an emerging technology in the healthcare industry because the idea of using resources more effectively, in turn, allows for hospital staff to spend less time running around trying to find medical supplies (and can then spend more of their time with patients).
+RFID is an emerging technology in the healthcare industry because the idea of using resources more effectively, in turn, allows for hospital staff to spend less time tracking supplies and more time delivering excellent patient care.
 With some organizations already implementing RFID solutions, more ways to use the technology to adopt leaner supply chain practices associated with manufacturing are being discovered; which leads to lower costs and improved safety.

 Here are just a few notable implementations of RFID solutions from healthcare organizations around the globe:

 Reducing supply overstock: Inventory management isn’t only crucial for managing costs, it also makes sure proper equipment can be located timely in crucial situations.
 A system that uses primary and secondary batches of supplies works well in the healthcare setting.
 Each batch should have a tag containing a passive RFID transponder.
 After a primary batch has been depleted, the next batch moves forward when someone places the tag on a wall-mounted RFID reader board near the storage unit.
 Therefore, replenishment notifications can be come automated and notify personnel with a purchase request.